 In the national accounts, entries are made to reflect the perspective of all resident economic units, whereas the government account reflects the government perspective only.
 This inevitably leads to some differences in the accounting frameworks for the national accounts and the government account.
 For example, own-account construction is recorded as payments for capital assets in the government account with a counter-entry to reflect the use of financial assets or incurrence of a financial liability to finance the transaction.
 In the national accounts, on the other hand, the recording of the transaction is not complete until entries have also been made to reflect the production of a capital asset and the input in the production process of the asset.
 The productive activity is shown as output in the national accounts.
-The input is compensation of employees and the government account for national accounts purposes, but are not directly shown in the financial statements of government.
-This implies that the value of compensation of employees in the government account differs from that shown as compensation of employees payable by government in the national accounts.
+The input is compensation of employees and the goods and services used in the production process.
+The values for output and compensation of employees/goods and services can be derived from the government account for national accounts purposes, but are not directly shown in the financial statements of government.
+This implies that the values of compensation of employees and goods and services in the government account differ from compensation of employees and goods and services payable by government in the national accounts.